 governments make it easy for people to be a scumbags, while making it

 harder to be a logical thoughtful person?
 How is it when I want to

 make a better choice , people want to f*cking charge you more, just

 because I care about life, well go f*ck yourself you f*cking scumbag, who

 the f*ck are you trying to profit off other peoples good decisions?
 Is it

 that you don't want life to improve?
-How about getting the f*ck off this
+How about educating yourself and stop

 - This text was supplied by a Super Ranter Algorithm ™,